golubitsky/explorations/clickhouse/README.md

 docker-compose up
 ```

-In a separate terminal, run the client inside the same docker container:
+In a separate terminal, run the [client](https://clickhouse.com/docs/en/interfaces/cli) inside the same docker container:

 ```sh
 docker exec -it clickhouse-server clickhouse-client
 ```

+Access the web UI here: http://localhost:8123/play.

+You can also use [DBeaver](https://dbeaver.io/download/).